We have tried to keep the rules to a minimum but to help make this a fun and safe event we have a few..

 Boards & Equipment

-Stand Up Paddle Boards are referred to in these Rules as boards.
+Stand Up Paddle Boards, Kayaks and Canoes are referred to in these Rules as boards.

 Propulsion is by single paddle only- rudders are not permitted.